adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

 integers, which defines the unit cell, and ``exchange_parameter`` is an instance of :py:class:`.ExchangeParameter`.

-Exchange Hamiltonian is iterable over bonds:
+Spin Hamiltonian is iterable over bonds:

 .. doctest::